 Well, what if you could present a solution to identify where that 34% is disappearing and doesn’t cost your organization anything to get started?
 Would that seal the deal?
 Seems like a no-brainer, right?

 Luckily for you, we’re the house you want to visit this year because we’re passing out those full-sized candy bars with a Free #BeHeard Report.
 Trick or Treat?
 No tricks here, just the good stuff!
 Click below to get started with your free survey!

 The #BeHeard Survey will give you a FREE employee engagement score and rate the organization’s effectiveness within the key areas that drive engagement (including turnover risk).
 It’s a solution you can present that your executive team can’t say “no” to.
 Plus, the #BeHeard Survey is confidential and goes directly to the source – your employees – to gather specific data that will help you shape your employee engagement programs based on your survey results to increase performance and reap the financial benefits highlighted in your ROI Analysis Calculator.

 Tip: If you haven't already, click HERE to download your ROI Analysis.
 It’ll save you a TON of time.

 Need to Overcome Objections?

 Whether you’ve done surveys before or this is your first time, there may be concerns about participation when you introduce the #BeHeard Survey to your leadership team.
-So, be prepared to overcome common survey objections with a clear Action Plan.
-Click HERE to download a FREE customizable template that will show your executives how you will promote and implement the survey to capture employee commitment to participate.
+So, be prepared to overcome common survey objections with a clear Action Plan to show your executives how you will promote and implement the survey to capture employee commitment to participate.